+92 340 5243603

 Pin Configuration

-• Pin 1 (Emitter): Current drains out through emitter
+- Pin 1 (Emitter): Current exits through the emitter.

-• Pin 2 (Base): Controls the biasing of transistor
+- Pin 2 (Base): Controls the transistor’s biasing.

-• Pin 3 (Collector): Current flows in through collector
+- Pin 3 (Collector): Current enters through the collector.

 How to Use 2N2222A